hbc/NGS_Data_Analysis_Course/sessionII/lessons/04_counting_reads.md

 * There are other tools available that are able to account for multiple transcripts for a given gene.
 In this case the counts are not whole numbers, but have fractions.
 In the simplest example case, if 1 read is associated with 2 transcripts, it can get counted as 0.5 and 0.5 and the resulting count for that transcript is not a whole number.

+* In addition there are tools that will count multimapping reads, but this is a dangerous thing to do since you will be overcounting the total number of reads which can cause issues with normalization and eventually with accuracy of differential gene expression results.

 **Input for counting = multiple BAM files + 1 GTF file**

 Simply speaking, the genomic coordinates of where the read is mapped (BAM) are cross-referenced with the genomic coordinates of whichever feature you are interested in counting expression of (GTF), it can be exons, genes or transcripts.